 Are Bank Bonuses Worth It?

-When researching new bank accounts, you may find some that offer sign-up bonuses — free cash for opening an account and depositing some money — and wonder if it’s worthwhile.
+When researching new bank accounts, you may find some that offer sign-up bonuses — or cash rewards for opening an account and depositing some money — and wonder if it’s worthwhile.
 The answer is: It depends.
 This can make a bank account seem more attractive because of the quick payout, but it’s important to think about the long-term value of a bank account before opening it.

 Are bank bonuses worth it for you?
 They can be if the bank also offers other features that align with your needs, like a high interest rate, no monthly fees, a large ATM network, and cash back rewards.